akxsha/akxsha.github.io/README.md

 Welcome to my website.

-I am building better state management primitives for crypto applications.
-I used to build supply chains and banking solutions during my corporate career and I learned a lot about state management and data.
+I used to build supply chains and banking workflows during my corporate career which taught me a lot about state management.

+Now I build better state management primitives for crypto applications.
+(Because I believe with a few added tools, blockchain have the power to support supply chains and banking workflows.)

 My current work combines cryptography, satisfiability modulo theory, distributed systems, and a dash of type theory.